aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 ### 2. Check your validator account balance

-Make sure you have enough APT coins to pay for gas.
+Make sure you have enough APT to pay for gas.
 You can check for this either on the Aptos Explorer or using the CLI:

 - On the Aptos Explorer `https://explorer.aptoslabs.com/account/<account-address>?network=Mainnet`, or
 - Use the CLI: